BlockchainLabsNZ/rootcore-crowdsale/README.md

 Through the use of smart-contracts, Smart Tokens can be created that hold one or more other tokens in their reserve.
 Tokens may represent existing national currencies or other types of assets.
 By using a reserve token model and algorithmically-calculated conversion rates, the Bancor Protocol creates a new type of ecosystem for asset exchange, with no central control.
 This decentralized hierarchical monetary system lays the foundation for an autonomous decentralized global exchange with numerous and substantial advantages.

-## Warning

-Bancor is a work in progress.
-Make sure you understand the risks before using it.

-# The Bancor Standards

-Bancor protocol is implemented using multiple contracts.
-The main ones are SmartToken and BancorChanger.
-BancorChanger implements the token changer standard (See https://github.com/ethereum/EIPs/issues/228) and is responsible for converting between a token and its reserves.
-SmartToken represents a changer aware ERC-20 compliant token.

 # The Smart Token Standard